LordNoteworthy/software-engineering-notes/effective-cpp/README.md

    - Compilers enforce **bitwise constness**, but you should program using **logical constness**.
    - When `const` and `non-const` member functions have essentially identical implementations, code duplication can be avoided by having the non-const version call the const version.

-### Item 4: Make sure that objects are initialized before they’re used.
+### Item 4: Make sure that objects are initialized before they’re used

 - There are rules that describe when object initialization is guaranteed to take place and when it isn’t.
 - Unfortunately, the rules are **complicated** — too complicated to be worth memorizing.